The 1990s were home to the wildest and wackiest trends of our lifetimes. The simple act of mentioning the ’90s brings about an array of memories.

 18. Lauryn Hill

-After The Fugees disbanded, Hill recorded solo work.
+After the Fugees disbanded, Hill recorded solo work.
 She released her debut solo album, The Miseducation of Lauryn Hill, in 1998 to critical acclaim.
+After the album was certified Platinum, Hill became the first female hip-hop artist to do so.

-Her unique artistic offerings solidified Hill as a role model for aspiring female artists.
+Hill’s unique artistic offerings solidified her as a role model for aspiring female artists to this day.

 19. Jennifer Lopez

-Jennifer Lopez found fame in the 1990s, and she carries it with her into the present day.
+One of the most influential Hispanic entertainer, Jennifer Lopez—often shortened to JLo—found fame in the 1990s, and she carries it with her into the present day.

-The Puerto Rican-American entertainer began her career by appearing in the television series In Living Color.
+The Puerto Rican-American multitalented artist began her career by appearing in the television series In Living Color.
 She focused on acting by starring in film roles until she veered into music in 1999.
-Her debut album On the 6 proved that Lopez was a triple threat.
+Her debut album On the 6 proved that she was a triple threat.

 20. Kurt Cobain